 Sync system time automatically at Windows startup

-Posted on June 19, 2021 Tags: #windows #technology
+Posted on June 19, 2021 Note that this post is older than 3 years and might contain out-of-date information.
+Tags: #windows #technology

 Update: The Windows time sync service is not working reliably.
 It was working fine on my system for a few months but stopped syncing time properly eventually even though it is still being started automatically.
 Feel free to give it a try nonetheless but know that this seems to be another one of Windows’ great unreliable mysteries…